-Welcome to the 96th Annual Lincoln-Douglas Banquet.
+Welcome to the 96th Annual Lincoln-Douglass Banquet.
 It is an honor to serve as your local & State President.
 Our Theme for this year is Hat’s Off To Our Legacy!
 “Honoring Our Local Black History Makers”

 Congratulations to all our honorees.
 Thank you to all the members of the NAACP and the Springfield community for your continued support.
 Each year appears to be more productive for the members of the NAACP.
 We hosted several Town Hall meetings and candidates’ forums to educate our community on making wise decisions on Election Day.
 We have built better community relationship with a diverse group of people.
 The NAACP demanded that the Department of Justice conduct both a civil and criminal investigation in the LaQuan McDonald police involved shooting.